mapbox/mapbox-maps-android/DEVELOPING.md

 [`sdkmanager`](https://developer.android.com/studio/command-line/sdkmanager) command line or through the GUI interface to make sure the extra requirements to build Android are met.

-Note: We use Android gradle plugin v7.0+ to build the project, which requires JDK 11. when building project, make sure you have JDK 11 installed and set it as JAVA_HOME variable.
+Note: Android Gradle Plugin v7.0+ is used to build the project.
+That requires JDK 11 or higher installed and `JAVA_HOME` environment variable pointing on it.
-If you need more help, follow the guide [`how to set JDK 11.`](https://developer.android.com/studio/releases/gradle-plugin#jdk-11)

 ```
 $ ${ANDROID_HOME}/tools/bin/sdkmanager \